ssmaceachern-dev/mythicalmonsters/chapter9_impairments.md

 # Impairments

-## Physical Conditions
+## Physical Impairments

-Physical conditions are status conditions that are inflicted by a physical source.
-A character can  recover from one physical condition by making an Endurance Test during Recovery.
+Physical conditions are status conditions that are inflicted by a physical source and target a creature's Strength, Finesse, Endurance, or Senses.

 ### **Staggered**